What is Four Corners?

 The teacher prepares the activity by taking four pieces of paper.
 Label each piece with one of the following: strongly agree, agree, disagree, or strongly disagree.
 Post these pieces of paper in the four corners of the room.

-The teacher next thinks of a controversial statement.
-During the activity, this statement may be written on the board or displayed on the SmartBoard for students to use as a reference.
+- The teacher next thinks of a controversial statement.
+During the activity, Write this statement on the board or displayed on the SmartBoard for students to use as a reference.

 Finally, allow time for students to move to a new corner if opinions were changed after hearing the discussion.